 - Inputting and acknowledging the details on your Paper Registration Form.

-- Obtaining authorisation for credit card payments or awaiting the clearance of cheques.
+- Obtaining authorisation for credit card payments or awaiting the clearance of payments.

 - Processing the payment through the University’s Finance Office.

-- Adding your registration details to the registrant list in Aventri.
+- Adding your registration details to the registrant list in Stova.

 - Using your registration details to create your user profile in the IMC virtual event platform